 Weight of sample analyzed

-2.2.5 Cardiac Glycosides Determination
+2.2.5: Cardiac Glycosides Determination

 Wang and Filled method was used.
 To 1ml of extract was added 1ml of 2% solution of 3,5-DNS (Dinitro Salicylic acid) in methanol and 1ml of 5% aqueous NaOH.
 It was boiled for 2 minutes